-- RWB has been shown to play an important role for blocking and the formation and maintenance of weather regimes (e.g. Swenson and Straus, 2017).
-The ERA-Interim climatology of RWB frequency shows that AWB is most frequent on the equatorward side of the mean jet (compare red contours to gray shading in Fig. S7f) while CWB is less frequent than AWB but shows a maximum frequency on the poleward side of the mean jet (compare blue contours to gray shading in Fig. S7f) (see also Martius et al., 2007).
+RWB has been shown to play an important role for blocking and the formation and maintenance of weather regimes (e.g. Swenson and Straus, 2017).
+Climatologies show The ERA-Interim climatology of RWB frequency shows that AWB is more frequent and located most frequent on the equatorward side of the jet at both low and upper levels (solid contours mean jet (compare red contours to gray shading in Fig. 4-left), S7f) while CWB is less frequent and occurs than AWB but shows a maximum frequency on the poleward side of the jet (dashed contours mean jet (compare blue contours to gray shading in Fig. 4-right) (Martius et al., 2007)S7f) (see also Martius et al., 2007).
 However, both types of RWB are generally more frequent than blocking.
-Since blocking formation - often involves RWB (Altenhoff et al., 2008; Michel and Rivière, 2011; Masato et al., 2012; Spensberger and Spengler, 2014; Woollings et al., 2018), it is important to know how climate models represent RWB.
+Since blocking formation often involves RWB (Altenhoff et al., 2008; Michel and Rivière, 2011; Masato et al., 2012; Spensberger and Spengler, 2014; Woollings et al., 2018), it is important to know how climate models represent RWB.